Sp1derM0rph3us/Sp1derM0rph3us/README.md

   <a><img src="https://i.imgur.com/vJWitbb.gif"></a>
 </div>

 I'm **SpiderMorpheus**, a.k.a SpiderM/Sp1d3rM.
 Penetration Tester, Red Team Operator, exploit researcher and developer and a cyberpunk.
-I'm currently undergoing **Certified Web Exploitation Specialist** @ Hack The Box.
-My main focus is Active Directory exploitation, social engineering and reverse engineering.
+Everything that can be hacked peaks my interest, but I focus in Active Directory, exploit development and social engineering.
 Here, you can find scripts and tools I've made.
-I'm also a music producer, beatmaker, guitarist and vocalist deeply in love with pop culture and Mike Pondsmith's Cyberpunk world.
+I'm also a music producer, beatmaker and guitarist deeply in love with pop culture and Mike Pondsmith's Cyberpunk.

 <div align="center">
   <a href="https://www.linkedin.com/in/jaion/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>